 Legal compliance - If the law requires us to, we may need to collect and process your data.
 F or example, we can pass on details of people involved in fraud or other criminal activity to law enforcement.

-Legitimate interest – This is where we have a business or commercial reason to use your information.
+This is where we have a business or commercial reason to use your information.
 Your data may be used to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests.
 For example we will use your purchase history to send you or make available personalised offers and important information.
-We also combine the shopping history of many customers to identify trends and ensure we can keep up with demand and or source new products or brands.
+We also combine the shopping history of many customers to identify trends and ensure we can keep up with demand and or source new products

 When do we collect personal data?